luslab/oz-bulk-rnaseq/I. Splicing Analysis.md

 `introns.tab` contains for all intron information about their genomic coordinate, gene, and their intron features including intron sequence, splice site sequences, sequences of up/down-stream exons.

-introns.tab can now be used as input for  [cmpr_introns](http://matt.crg.eu/#cmpr_introns).
-This will extract features for all introns of its input table and append them to the input table.
+`introns.tab` is used as input for  [cmpr_introns](http://matt.crg.eu/#cmpr_introns), which extracts features for all introns and appends them to the input table.
 As a consequence, the input table  **must not**  already contain columns with identical column names because column names in a table must be unique.
 Hence, from introns.tab we select only the important columns and neglect the already added columns with intron features.

 ```bash
 matt get_cols introns.tab START END SCAFFOLD STRAND ENSEMBL_GENEID COMPLEX VCP.d0 VCP.d0-Q VCP.d7 VCP.d7-Q > introns.tab